froglets/tinkerforge-piano/README.md

 # tinkerforge-piano

-## Tinkerforge dc-motor example using Conan C/C++ Package Manager

-This repo shows how to build Tinkerforge's [C/C++ example for DC brick](https://www.tinkerforge.com/en/doc/Software/Bricks/DC_Brick_C.html#dc-brick-c-examples) using Conan C/C++ Package Manager.
+This repo houses the code used to build a Tinkerforge piano using Conan C/C++ Package Manager.

 ### Requirements